 7:30 a.m.
 Dressing and self-care training with the occupational therapist.

 1-4:00 p.m.
-Speech therapy, therapeutic activities, occupational therapy, and physical therapy are scheduled in 30 - 45 minute training sessions.
+Speech therapy, therapeutic activities, occupational therapy, and physical therapy are scheduled in 45 minute treatment sessions.

 *Patients will receive one session of occupational therapy and physical therapy on Saturdays.
 There is no therapy on Sunday.

-Patients come to the unit as the result of any number of disabilities: a spinal cord injury, a closed-head injury, a stoke, an amputation, or various other orthopedic and neurological disorders.
+Patients come to the unit as the result of various disabilities: a spinal cord injury, a closed-head injury, a stoke, an amputation, or various other orthopedic and neurological disorders.

-Our rehab team approach has helped hundreds of disabled patients to build the strength, capability, and confidence needed to achieve functional independence.
+Our rehab team approach has helped thousands of disabled patients to build the strength, capability, and confidence needed to achieve functional independence.

 Each patient's individualized program involves specialists from some or all of the following disciplines:

 A medical physician, who is specially trained in rehabilitation, oversees the rehab program, supervises the staff and directs each patient's medical treatment.

 The rehabilitation director is responsible for day-to-day operations of the program and assures each patient receives the treatment and activities designated by the team.